Natsu6767/Location-Alarm/README.md

 ## Contributing

-Pull Requests related to current bug fixes or new additions are most welcome!
+Pull Requests related to bug fixes or new additions are most welcome!